 It has a trigger start ignition with a fully adjustable flame, and the torch head is designed to fit US standard 1-inch gas cylinders.
 It’s lightweight and super-easy to use, and it is compatible with propane, Mapp and Mapp/pro mix.

-It is constructed of aluminum and stainless steel for durability, and it weighs 8.8 ounces.
+It is constructed of stainless steel for durability, and the torch weighs 8.1 ounces.

 - Lightweight.